wolfpup-software/gateway/README.md

 The `host` and `port` properties define the address of the server.

-The `key_filepath` and `cert_filepath` properties define the TLS certificate needed to establish TLS connections.
+The `key_filepath` and `cert_filepath` properties define the filepath of the TLS certificate needed to establish TLS connections.
+They can be relative to the location of the config.

 The `addresses` property defines a key value map of URIs to route incoming requests to upstream servers.
 Only the `authority` of a URI will be used